 In sum, her presentation on social media at the Nebraska Humane Society was fantastic, and it was such a great and informative lecture to listen to.

-I remember calling her when I was three or four years old.
+I remember calling her when I was 3 or 4 years old.
 I cannot remember why I memorized her number.
-I remember when I was three or four I called 303-377-5492 and talked to her and I didn’t know why I called her and I didn’t know who I was talking to, but after I finished calling her, I remember that I really liked whoever I was talking to because I felt like we had a bond/connection.
-I don’t remember when I figured out that that was grandma and grandpa’s number, but I did I guess when I was smarter and a little bit older than that.
+I remember when I was 3 or 4, I called 303-377-5492, and talked to her.
+I didn’t know why I called her, and I didn’t know who I was talking to; but, after I finished calling her, I remember that I really liked whoever I was talking to because I felt like we had a bond and connection.
+I don’t remember when I figured out that that was grandma and grandpa’s number, but I guess I did when I was smarter and a little bit older than that age.

 After I would finish talking to her on the phone, she would always ask, “Is your mother there?”
 I would say, “I don’t know, let me go check.”
-Then, most days, I would find you in the study, and you would ask me, “Who is it?”
+Then, most days, I would find you in the library, and you would ask me, “Who is it?”
 I would say, “It’s grandma.”
-She always wanted to talk to you because she really loved you so much.
+She always wanted to talk to you because she loved you very much.

-I remember Charles said that one time after you left, Grandma Mira Lee stood at the window and watched you leave and she started crying because she truly missed that you were leaving her.
+I remember when Charles, the caregiver, said that after you left Denver one time, Grandma Mira Lee stood at the window and watched you leave and she started crying because she truly missed that you were leaving her.

 I remember one time when we were looking at old family photographs in the living room couch at grandma and grandpa’s house together, we found a picture of you with Ed and Bonnie, and you were posing and grandma said, “She was good at being dramatic.”